Navratri 2020: Date, Puja Timings, Importance and Significance of this festival in India

 No religion asks for flamboyant celebrations of festivals, stay away from crowds amid COVID

 The nine nights celebrate and worship the nine forms of Durga.
 As such, it begins with Shailaputri puja, followed by Brahmacharini, Chandraghanta, Kushmanda, Skandamata, Katyayani, Kalaratri, Mahagauri and Sidhidatri.
-Each of these goddesses - though an avatar of the goddess-supreme Durga - have their own powers and personalities.
+Each of these goddesses - through an avatar of the goddess-supreme Durga - have their own powers and personalities.

 The Drik Panchang also says that the Ashtami tithi for Sharad Navratri 2020 will begin 6.57 am on October 23 and continue till 6.58 am on October 24.